 Diabetic kidney failure is a very real threat.
 It is a slow but relentless process that is divided into five stages of deterioration.
 The last stage called Diabetic Kidney Failure or End Stage Renal Disease (ESRD)

-The 5 stages leading to Diabetic Kidney Failure are:
+The 5 stages of Diabetic Kidney Failure are:

 - Stage 1: Kidney damage with normal GFR (90 or more).
-GFR or Glomuler Filtration Rate is the most widely accepted measure of kidney function.
+GFR or Glomeruler Filtration Rate is the most widely accepted measure of kidney function.
+It is a measure of how much blood passes through all the glomeruli per minute.
+It is measured in milliliters/minute/1.73 m2.
 There are often no symptoms at this stage.

 - Stage 2: Kidney damage with mild decrease in GFR (60 to 89).
 Again, most patients feel no specific symptoms till this point.